 In developed nations, quality is not just desirable but expected.
-We take for granted that equipment will perform as well or better than indicated and will provide a long service life at a reasonable cost.
+We expect that the equipment will perform as well or better than indicated and will provide a long service life at a reasonable cost.

-v Durability is a must.
+2. Durability is a must.
 Along with an expectation for quality comes a demand for durability.
-Construction equipment represents a substantial capital investment for any business, regardless where it’s used.
-Contractors globally demand that it be able to perform long term, regardless of the operating environment.
+Construction equipment represents a substantial capital investment for any business, regardless where it's used.
+Contractors don't just expect equipment to last, they demand that it be able to do so, regardless of the operating environment.

 While in Asia a few years ago, we were told about a large project on a remote mountaintop in Northern China.
 Equipment was difficult and costly to transport to the site, so machines used on the project had to be able to withstand continuous operation in harsh conditions for months at a time.
-Quality of construction and durability of components were the deciding factor in the equipment the contractor chose to use on the project.
+Quality of construction and durability of components proved the deciding factor in the equipment the contractor chose to use.

-w After-sale support is essential.
+3. After-sale support is essential.
 Regardless where your finger falls on the globe, if a machine goes down, it needs to be fixed and fixed quickly.
-Having individuals and organizations willing to stand behind you to keep equipment in operation is a must to ensure projects stay on track and profitability is maintained.
+Having individuals and organizations willing to stand behind you to keep equipment in operation is a must to ensure projects stay on track and profitability can be maintained.

-In Vienna, Austria, we to visited an extensive jobsite for a new university campus in a crowded section of the city (see the Jobsite Solutions section at ForConstructionPros.com.)
-The project required use of 17 tower cranes simultaneously — a feat that required exceptional support from the local Liebherr dealer to ensure the cranes were set up properly and continued to operate as expected.
+In Vienna, Austria, we had a chance to visit an extensive jobsite for an all-new university campus in a crowded section of the city.
+The project required the use of 17 tower cranes simultaneously — a feat that demanded exceptional support from the local Liebherr dealer to ensure the cranes were set up properly and continued to operate as expected.

 Obviously, cultural and political divides remain between many nations.
-But the objectives for the equipment used in construction are similar.
-This can benefit all of us by pushing manufacturers to continuously improve equipment designs in order to meet the expanding expectations of what is truly a global marketplace.
+But the objectives for the equipment utilized in construction are similar.
+This can benefit all of us by pushing manufacturers to continuously improve equipment designs in order to meet the growing expectations of what has truly become a global marketplace.